gojimmypi/wolfssl/IDE/Espressif/ESP-IDF5/examples/AWS_IoT_MQTT/README.md

-# wolfSSL Template Project
+# wolfSSL Example Project: wolfMQTT for AWS IoT

-This is an example minimally viable wolfSSL template to get started with your own project.
+This is an example based on the [AWS IoT Example](https://github.com/wolfSSL/wolfMQTT/tree/master/examples/aws).

 ### Prerequisites